Compulsory health insurance provides benefits in the case of illness, accident and maternity.

 The service providers generate their invoices based on tariffs and rates, and that is how they are reimbursed for their services.
 Those tariffs and rates are agreed among insurers and service providers, or, in the cases stipulated by law, are determined by the responsible authority.
 Tariff contracts require authorisation by the respective responsible authority.
 The tariffs have to conform to the law and to the precept of cost-effectiveness and equity.
 The goal of the rate structure is high-quality and useful healthcare at the best possible price.

-Tariffs and rates are determined by the authorities in the following areas:
+Tariffs, rates and maximum levels of reimbursement are determined by the authorities in the following areas:

 - List of analyses with tariff